UTS-eResearch/data_directory_cataloger/README.md

 directories are cataloged and the Markdown docs combined into a static website which then describes the multiple top-level directories.

-Also System Administrators can look in the sub-directories and will find the `README.yaml` files which describe the data and who manages it.
+Also System Administrators can look in the subdirectories and will find the `README.yaml` files which describe the data and who manages it.
 The README.yaml files can be also be programatically searched for metadata such as the data manager or data disposal dates.